Samurai Flamenco: Anime

 The series, directed by Takahiro Omori and written by Hideyuki Kurata, was broadcast on Fuji TV's Noitamina programming block from October 11, 2013, to March 28, 2014.
 (Note: Fuji TV listed the series air dates on Thursday at 25:20, which is effectively Friday at 1:20 JST.)
-It was simulcast by Crunchyroll.
 The episodes have been collected in eleven DVD and Blu-ray volumes released between December 25, 2013, and October 22, 2014.
-The anime is licensed by Aniplex of America in North America, Anime Limited in the United Kingdom, and Madman Entertainment in Australia.

 For the first part of the series, the opening theme for the anime is "Just One Life" performed by Spyair and the ending theme song is "Date Time" (デートTIME, Dēto Taimu), performed by Haruka Tomatsu, Erii Yamazaki, and M·A·O as their characters' band Mineral Miracle Muse.
 For the second part, the opening is "Ai Ai Ai ni Utarete Bye Bye Bye" (愛愛愛に撃たれてバイバイバイ, Ai Ai Ai ni Utarete Bai Bai Bai) by Flow and the ending is "Flight 23-ji" (フライト23時, Furaito Nijūsanji) also performed by Mineral Miracle Muse.

+The series was simulcast by Crunchyroll; it was removed from the platform on May 28, 2021.
+The series has been licensed by Aniplex of America in North America, Anime Limited in the United Kingdom, and Madman Entertainment in Australia, which released the series in Japanese audio with English subtitles.